hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 ---
 A `security_profile` block supports the following:

-* `host_encryption_enabled` - (Optional) Whether to enable host encryption for the virtual machine or virtual machine scale set.
+* `host_encryption_enabled` - (Optional) Whether to enable host encryption for the Virtual Machine or Virtual Machine Scale Set.
 This will enable the encryption for all the disks including Resource/Temp disk at host itself.
 Possible values are `true` and `false`.

-* `security_type` - (Optional) The security type of the virtual machine.
+* `security_type` - (Optional) The security type of the Virtual Machine.
 Possible values are `confidentialVM` and `trustedLaunch`.

-* `secure_boot_enabled` - (Optional) Whether to enable secure boot for the virtual machine or virtual machine scale set.
+* `secure_boot_enabled` - (Optional) Whether to enable secure boot for the Virtual Machine or Virtual Machine Scale Set.
 Possible values are `true` and `false`.

-* `vtpm_enabled` - (Optional) Whether to enable virtual trusted platform module (vTPM) for the virtual machine or virtual machine scale set.
+* `vtpm_enabled` - (Optional) Whether to enable virtual trusted platform module (vTPM) for the Virtual Machine or Virtual Machine Scale Set.
 Possible values are `true` and `false`.

 ~> **NOTE:** `security_type` must be specified to set UEFI related properties including `secure_boot_enabled` and `vtpm_enabled`.